 Nlets offers many out of state transaction options.
-The following is a list of the most commonly used Nlets queries for national information: criminal history; vehicle registration; help files; concealed weapons; and driver license.
-Please note that unlike a FCIC DL query response, which could include warrants, missing person or status records, when a user queries an out of state driver license through Nlets the user may not receive an automatic person response.
-For further information regarding Nlets transactions please visit the Nlets website at www.nlets.org.
+The following is a list of the most commonly used Nlets queries for national information: Criminal History; Vehicle Registration; Help Files; Concealed Weapons; and Driver License Transactions.
+Please note that unlike an FCIC DL query response, which could include Warrants, Missing Person or Status Records, when a user queries an out of state Driver License through Nlets the user may not receive an Automatic Person Response.
+Additionally, participating states may provide Driver License images with search results.
+For further information regarding Nlets transactions please visit the Nlets website at www.nlets.org